bradmartin333/hevc_player/README.md

 ## TODO

 - Use .mov metadata for FPS and duration calculations (Currently logged to console)
-- Add zoom and pan controls for video playback
+- Add zoom and pan controls for video playback (Separate window with rectangle overlay on player)
-  - Show zoomed area in a separate window?
-  - Show selected section in video overlay as a rectangle?
-- Implement a cool JSON viewer for frame SEI data
 - Optimize WASM SEI parsing for performance
-- Better loading indicators and user feedback during file processing
-  - Possibly batch WASM operations so the page doesn't freeze
+- Batch WASM operations so the page doesn't freeze

 ## Features